Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-\end{linenomath*} Subgrid and resolved contributions are defined in a similar way for the surface fluxes of $h_L$ and $q_T$.
+Subgrid and resolved contributions are defined in a similar way for the surface fluxes of $h_{\rm{L}}$ and $q_{\rm{T}}$.

+The procedure of coarse graining and calculating the subgrid tendencies and subgrid surface fluxes was done offline in postprocessing.
+For each high resolution snapshot, the coarse-grained fields, the instantaneous tendencies associated with different physical processes, and the surface fluxes were calculated.
+The coarse-grained fields were then used to calculate the instantaneous resolved tendencies of the different physical processes and the resolved surface fluxes.
+Finally the subgrid contributions were calculated.
+This procedure is more accurate compared to previous studies that calculated the tendencies using the difference between the prognostic variables over 3-hour time steps \cite{brenowitz2018prognostic,brenowitz2019spatially} .
+Furthermore, this procedure allows us to calculate a different sub-grid tendency for each physical \textcolor{black}{process}, which is necessary for the RF-parameterization structure \textcolor{black}{that we use.}

-\subsection{Choice of outputs for the RF parameterization}
+\subsubsection{Choice of outputs for the RF parameterization}

-\\ The RF parameterization predicts the combined tendencies for the following processes: subgrid vertical advection of $h_L, q_T$, and $q_p$, subgrid cloud and precipitation microphysical tendencies included in $\left(\frac{\partial q_p}{\partial t}\right)_{\rm{mic}}$, subgrid falling of precipitation and subgrid sedimentation of cloud ice, and the total radiative heating tendency (see below).
-The RF parameterization also predicts subgrid corrections to the surface fluxes of $h_L$ and $q_T$.
+The RF parameterization predicts the combined tendencies for the following processes: subgrid vertical advection of $h_{\rm{L}}, q_{\rm{T}}$, and $q_{\rm{p}}$, subgrid cloud and precipitation microphysical tendencies included in $\left(\frac{\partial q_{\rm{p}}}{\partial t}\right)_{\rm{mic}}$, subgrid falling of precipitation and subgrid sedimentation of cloud ice, and the total radiative heating tendency (see below).
+The RF parameterization also predicts the coarse-grained turbulent diffusivity and the subgrid corrections to the surface fluxes of $h_{\rm{L}}$ and $q_{\rm{T}}$.

 For radiation, the RF parameterization predicts the total radiative heating and not the subgrid part.
 The choice to predict the radiative heating tendency rather than predicting its subgrid correction was mainly motivated by the complexity of calculating subgrid radiative heating tendencies in post-processing.
 Radiative heating is not predicted above $11.8\rm{km}$ since the RF has poor performance above this level in offline tests.
 Instead the SAM prediction for radiative heating is used at those levels.
-Including the RF prediction for radiative heating at all stratospheric levels leads to a temperature drift in the stratosphere when RF-tend is implemented in SAM (though tropospheric fields are still similar to the presented results).
 We checked that the results were not sensitive to the exact choice of cutoff level.
+Including the RF prediction for radiative heating at all stratospheric levels leads to a temperature drift in the stratosphere when RF-tend is implemented in SAM (a problem with temepratures in the stratosphere was also found in a previous study \cite{rasp2018deep}), though tropospheric fields are still similar to the presented results.
+It is possible that due to weak troposphere-stratosphere coupling it is difficult to accurately predict the radiative heating tendency simultaneously in both the troposphere and the stratosphere.
+In future work, it might be beneficial to train different parameterizations for the stratosphere and troposphere.